-- 100% of children attending Camp iRock experienced no summer learning loss and either maintainted or increased their reading level.
+- 100% of children attending Camp iRock experienced no summer learning loss and either maintained or increased their reading level.

-- 85% of students maintainted or improved their attitudes about reading.
+- 85% of students maintained or improved their attitudes about reading.

 - 95% of parents reported growth in their child's positive character values.